oktadev/okta-blog/_source/_posts/2021-10-28-intro-tanay-pant.md

 I have been following Okta for many years, and I am very excited to finally join you all and get a chance to serve this wonderful community.

-First things first, here's a picture of me so that you can recognize me and say hi the next time we meet 👇
+First things first, here's a picture of me so that you can recognize me and say hi the next time we meet. 👇

 {% img blog/intro-tanay-pant/my-face.jpg alt:"My face" width:"500" %}{: .center-image }

-## Who am I and what I've done so far?
+## Who I am and what I've done so far

 I started my journey into the world of tech communities and open source back in college when I came across [Mozilla](https://www.mozilla.org/).
 I got the chance to participate in a lot of their projects and regional community-building initiatives.
 Over time, I fell in love with writing and have published books on Firefox OS, virtual assistants with Raspberry Pi, and WebVR.